HarryAllen1/tsa-grouping-thing/docs/member/teams.md

 ![creating a team](./create%20team.png)

 You can only create a team if you are not already in an existing team.
+A team is automatically created upon signing up for an individual event.
 When you create a team, you will automatically be added to that team.
 To add other people to the team, click the green add person icon:

 ![adding a person to a team](./add%20people%20to%20team.png)